Punktum-dk/epp-service-specification/README.md

 ### `dkhm:mobilephone`

-Contact objects can have a mobile phone number in addition to `voice` and `fax`.
+Contact objects can have a mobile phone number in addition to `voice`.

 <a id="dkhmorderconfirmationtoken"></a>